viamrobotics/docs/docs/components/gantry.md

 <img src="../img/gantry/gantry-illustration.png" alt="Example of what a multi-axis robot gantry looks like as a black and white illustration of an XX YY mechanical gantry." style="max-width:300px; display: block; margin: 0 auto"></img>

-Gantry components can only be controlled in terms of linear motion (not rotation).
+Gantry components can only be controlled in terms of linear motion (you cannot rotate them).
 Each gantry can only move in one axis within the limits of the length of the linear rail.

 Most robots with a gantry need at least the following hardware: